mbernier/bdfs_sheet/README.md

 # What this functionality can do today (updated as changes are made):
+*run.py*
+- Calls the `Processor` functionality that we care about

+*modules/sheetProcessor.py*
+**gives us the command line functionality that maps the sheets functionality to the command line**
-1. Take in command line arguments for:
+1. Take in command line arguments and then calls the Spreadsheet functionality, support for:
-	a. listing all worksheets
+	a.
+Listing all worksheets
-	b. passing in specific worksheet names (but doing nothing with them)
+	b.
+Passing in specific worksheet names (but doing nothing with them)
 	c.
 Overriding the default spreadsheet ID
-2. Setup the Spreadsheet object
-3. Get the available worksheets
+	d.
+Outputting all the worksheets names to the console

+*modules/spreadsheet.py*
+- Wrapper for core spreadsheet functionality
+- If you want to do something for a specific spreadsheet or style of sheet, then extend this class into the specific class Provides functionality that allows for:
+	a.
+Listing all worksheets
+	b.
+Passing in specific worksheet names (but doing nothing with them)
+	c.
+Overriding the default spreadsheet ID
-4. Output the worksheet names to the console
+	d.
+Outputting all the worksheet names to the console

 ## To Add:
-1. Parsing through the information in the sheet - in a Shopify generic (NOT DOOR SPECIFIC) way
+1. Parsing through the information in the sheet - in a Shopify generic (NOT DOOR SPECIFIC) way *DECIDE:* how do we want the information organized in the spreadsheet?
+Should it be organized by the categories that are in Shopify?
+Should there be a categorization mapping and a products table - referenced so that we can go back and forth?
+This needs to be figured out, as the structure can determine many things in the future.
+Right now, the spreadsheet is organized by door type.
 	a.
 Throw errors when the data is incorrect or weird
 	b.
 Build the handle
 	c.
 Build the title